unboundsecurity/Unbound-NextGen-vHSM-Interactive-Demo/README.md

     docker rmi -f unboundukc/ukc-vhsm:2001  unboundukc/vhsm-client:2001
     ```
 1. Run `docker system prune`.
-1. Restart the docker service by clicking on the docker-whale icon on the system menu bar (Mac) or System tray (Windows) and choosing *Restart*
+1. Restart the Docker service by clicking on the Docker icon in the system menu bar (Mac) or system tray (Windows) and choosing *Restart*, or by running `docker restart` (Linux).
 1. Run `docker-compose pull` (in the directory where your UKC *docker-compose.yaml* file is located).
-1. Run `docker-compose up`.
+1. Run `docker-compose up`

 ### Cannot open the web console